Women's Awakening Club

 Women's Awakening Club (Nadi al-Nahda al-.
-Nisa'iyya), also called Women's Renaissance Club was a women's organization in Iraq, founded in 1923.
+Nisa'iyya), also called Women's Renaissance Club, was a women's organization in Iraq, founded in 1923.
 It was the first women's organization in Iraq, and the start point of the Iraqi women's movement.

 Foundation

-It was established by a group of secular well educated Muslim women from the Bahgdad bourgeoise political elite, mostly wives and relatives of male politicians and other prominent men: its president was Asma al-Zahawi, sister of the poet Jamil Sidqi al-Zahawi, and its vice president was Naima al-Said, married to Prime Minister Nuri al-Said.
-A few Western women were involved as honorary members: Gertrude Bell was appointed its honorary secretary.
-The first Iraqi woman journalist, Paulina Hassoun, was a founding member.
+It was established by a group of secular well educated Muslim women from the Baghdad bourgeoise political elite, mostly wives and relatives of male politicians and other prominent men: its president was Asma al-Zahawi, sister of the poet Jamil Sidqi al-Zahawi, its vice president was Naima al-Said, married to Prime Minister Nuri al-Said, Mari Wazir was secretary and Fakhriyya al-`Askari treasurer; among its members were Fatima Jawdat and Badia Afnan, and among its honorary members were Gertrude Bell, Ethel Stefana and Lady Dobbs.